harryho/blog-hugo/content/_index.md

 +++

+>*It is not a blog site, but my tech note instead.*

->*This article had been posted on my old WordPress blog for ages.
+>*The home page content had been posted on my old WordPress blog for ages.
 I moved it here, because the old one has been shut down.
-I was tired to manage the WordPress.
 I am not passionate blogger.
-Blog to me is kind of knowledge base, which commes from work, research and project.
-To manage a blog site is not a piece of work, but putting these tricks and tips online is quite helpful for myself to solve similar problems, which have been solved and investiaged before.
-After I try hugo, it make me feel fun to blog again.
-So I created a blog site on Github Pages, and I posted a blog - [Create a blog on GitHub Pages](/blog/create-a-blog-on-github-pages) to show you how I did it on my Windows machine.
-If you have interests in creating your blog, please take a look the instruction and give a go on your own.*
+Blog to me is kind of note for knowledge base, which commes from work, research and project.
+To manage a blog site is not a piece of cake, but putting these tricks and tips online is quite helpful for myself to solve similar problems, which have been solved and investiaged before.
+After I try hugo, it make me feel fun to continue writing notes again.
+So I created a blog(note) site on Github Pages, and I posted a blog(note) - [Create a blog on GitHub Pages](/blog/create-a-blog-on-github-pages) to show you how I did it on Windows machine.
+If you have interests in creating your blog site, please take a look the instruction and give a go on your own.*

->*I leave the `Hello World` article on home page to make my blog not too boring.
-By the way, my blog is not wiki, so most posts here are just technical stuff, tricks, solutions.
+>*I leave the `Hello World` article on home page to make my site not too boring.
+By the way, my note is not wiki, so most posts here are just technical stuff, tricks, solutions.
 All those things are practical stuff instead of stories, so I want the home page a bit fun at least.*

 ```bash
 Dutch : "Hello wereld",